valeorozco/valeorozco/README.md

 <h2> About me:</h2>

 I am a self-proclaimed nerd, who enjoys learning about a wide range of topics, but with a prevalent interest in the intersection of psychology and technology.
-I happen also to be a mixed-methods researcher by training and
+I do mixed-methods research on a variety of topics, but mostly around behavioral science, consumer behavior and consumer-experiences, you can find some of my projects with the stats and code below. :)

-I am thrilled about creating things, doing research and writing.
+Feel free to reach out, there is my Linkedin profile!

 </div>